 Our houses are full of smart gadgets.
-We can turn on the radio, turn off the lights, adjust our central heating, keep an eye on our children, feed our pets and see who’s at the front door with a touch of a screen.
+We can turn the radio on, turn the lights off, adjust our central heating, keep an eye on our children and see who’s at the front door all with the touch of a screen.

 With our homes more connected than ever, more opportunities for hackers are arising.

-The issue is that all these devices connect to our home WiFi, so once cybercriminals hack into that, they have access to every one of your smart devices.
-This allows hackers to exploit the victim’s privacy, having access to their home security footage and personal details.
+Smart devices connect to our home WiFi and once cybercriminals hack into that, they have access to every one of your smart devices too.
+This allows hackers to exploit your privacy, potentially accessing home security footage and personal details.

 Don’t use passwords that are easy to guess like birthdays, names or sequences such as ‘abcd’ or ‘1234’.
 It’s also recommended that you don’t use the same password across multiple devices too.

-Another tip is to keep all your devices’ systems updated.
+Our last tip is to keep all your devices’ systems updated.
 If security systems become compromised, companies use system updates to patch these flaws.
 If you can, set the updates as automatic so you don’t forget.